CurtR95/FVTT-Dishonored/README.md

 *Screenshot* (if possible):

 - **I have a question, but don't feel raising an issue is suitable.**
     - Don't be afraid to raise an issue with a question or support tag!
 However, if you don't feel comfortable, you can get hold of me on discord!
-Either tag @KaitoR in Foundry VTT - Other Systems channel or send me a DM.
+Either tag @KaitoR in the  Foundry VTT discord server.
+Support for this system is under the other-game-systems channel or send me a DM.
 I check Discord daily; however, I live in the UK thus work via GMT.

 ---